 Nick Portokalos: I've never seen my sister this happy, Ian.
 If you hurt her, I'll kill you and make it look like an accident.

 An inversion appears in Practical Magic.
 Sally is trying to get her sister Gillian safely away from abusive boyfriend Jimmy Angelov.
 Sally accidentally poisons him (she was only trying to put him to sleep), but the police officer who shows up believes it was a straight-up murder attempt.

 In the Warren Beatty Dick Tracy, Big Boy Caprice orders Tracy killed and he was assured by Flattop and Itchy that they can make it look like an accident.
 (Big Boy doesn't dare Just Shoot Him, because if Tracy were found murdered, he'd be the prime suspect.)
-Just how they can make a person found dead tied to a chair in a exploding boiler room look like an accident is never explained.
+Just how they can make a person found dead tied to a chair in a boiler room that had exploded look like an accident is never explained.

 Throughout the film A Fish Called Wanda, Ken attempts to kill a witness to a robbery while making it look like an accident.
 Unfortunately, he ends up accidentally killing her various pet dogs.